 A little picnic in Waipi’o Valley

 See Green Sea turtles and pink sunsets

 We loved the black sand beaches in the Big Island of Hawaii, playing in the sand and watching the beautiful sunsets in shades of pink and purple was an everyday affair.
 The kids enjoyed looking for the Hawaii Green Sea turtles.
 The green turtle is listed as endangered by the International Union for the Conservation of Nature.
 In 1978.
 Green turtles were a source of food, tools, and ornamentation for early Hawaiians but fortunately not anymore.
 We were lucky that one afternoon we saw a couple of them sunning on the beach.

-See the stars from top of the Mauna Kea
+See the stars from the top of the Mauna Kea

-Another fun adventure is seeing a sunset from top of the Mauna Kea summit.
-It is a dormant volcano,with the peak at 4,207 m (13,796 feet) above sea level, it is the highest point in the state of Hawaii.
-In fact it is the tallest mountain in the world, just that most of it is under the ocean.
-It is one of the best places for stargazing , The Mauna Kea Observatories (MKO) feature some of the world’s largest telescopes, including equipment from Canada, France, and the University of Hawaii.
-You can go on a tour, see the sunset, stay to for a private stargazing show through 11” Celestron telescopes on and enjoy a picnic dinner at a historical ranch.
+Another fun adventure is seeing a sunset from the top of the Mauna Kea summit.
+It is a dormant volcano, with a peak at 4,207 m (13,796 feet) above sea level, it is the highest point in the state of Hawaii.
+In fact, it is the tallest mountain in the world, just that most of it is under the ocean.
+It is one of the best places for stargazing, The Mauna Kea Observatories (MKO) feature some of the world’s largest telescopes, including equipment from Canada, France, and the University of Hawaii.
+You can go on a tour, see the sunset, stay to for a private stargazing show through 11” Celestron telescopes on and enjoy a picnic dinner at a historic ranch.
 The kids have to be at least 16 years old for this one so we had to skip but plan on doing it next time.

 Visit farms and farmers markets and do some Souvenirs Shopping